TheAirship/LoggrJack/README.md

 `$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -w`

-### Internet Connectivity

-LoggerJack requires an Internet connection to determine your current location, to execute WHOIS lookups, and to pull down data from Have I Been Pwned.
-If you don't want to connect to the Internet, or a connection is unavailable,

-* Do not use verbosity level -vvv with the Detailed Analysis functionality
-* Do not use the -p argument to query Have I Been Pwned
-* Manually override the geolocation warning function by passing your current country with the -w parameter, as shown below:

-`$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -w "Great Britain"`

 ## Caveats & Reminders

 * **IP geolocation isn't always 100% accurate.** Geolocation information also changes constantly.
 Be sure to use the most current MaxMind database available, and understand that you aren't going to get an exact city, region, and country result every time.